catseye/Lariat/README.md

 In any explication of name binding we must deal with names.
 As of 0.3, Lariat requires only two properties of names.

 Firstly, it must be possible to compare two names for equality.
-This facility is exposed to the user of the ADT through the `equal` operation:

-### `equal(n: name, m: name): boolean`

-Given a name _n_ and a name _m_, return true if they are identical names, otherwise return false.

-...
+This is required for operations that replace a free variable with a given name with a value -- there must be some way for them to check that the free variable has the name that they are seeking.

 Secondly, given a set of names, it must be possible to generate a new name that is not equal to any of the names in the set (a so-called "fresh" name).